spotthehall/micro.blog-geotag-plugin/README.md

 # micro.blog-map

-<red>Warning: This uses the Title field for coordinates - so not for everybody!</red>
+<p colour="red">Warning: This uses the Title field for coordinates - so not for everybody!</p>

 Not a bean!